Resilience in Healthcare: How to prepare your facility and reduce risk in the event of a disaster

 - Cyber security

-Over the next several months I’ll provide a broad, multidisciplinary look at these key areas, which represent many of the most often overlooked and misunderstood aspects of hospital risk management.
+In this series of blogs I provide a broad, multidisciplinary look at these key areas, which represent many of the most often overlooked and misunderstood aspects of hospital risk management.
 I’ll also provide basic considerations for each area to set your institution on the path toward true resiliency and the ability to survive a crisis.

 Download the entire executive guide, “The Evolving Importance of Healthcare Resiliency: Preparing Your Hospital for a Crisis.”